Jubijub/arch-config/README.md

 ## ttf-ms-win10

-Commented version of the `ttf-ms-win10` Arch linux [Windows 10 fonts package](https://aur.archlinux.org/packages/ttf-ms-win10/) to make it easier to spot checksum errors while installing.
+Custom version of the `ttf-ms-win10` Arch linux [Windows 10 fonts package](https://aur.archlinux.org/packages/ttf-ms-win10/) with sha256 checksums matching my Win10 version fonts.
 Use as the original : download the fonts in the same folders as the MAKEPKG file, and `makepkg`.